raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the QDCOUNT, ANCOUNT, NSCOUNT and ARCOUNT fields fields used in standard DNS queries and responses.
 This 4-octet header is followed by a single Session Signaling operation TLV.
+The operation TLV may be followed by one or more modifier TLVs, such as the Terminate TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.
-Future specifications may define modifier TLVs that may be used in addition to the operation TLV.
+Future specifications may define additional modifier TLVs that may be used in addition to the operation TLV.
 A Session Signaling message MUST contain exactly one operation TLV.